johnpeart/johnpeart.github.io/src/posts/blogpost/2016-08-21-when-my-blog-post-went-viral.md

 ---
 title: "What happened when my blog post went viral"
 excerpt: "I recently wrote a blog post - a letter to my heterosexual friends about Orlando - that went unintentionally viral.
-Here's the story behind that post."
+Here’s the story behind that post."
 categories:
   - data
 related: